-There are a number of exemptions and revised thresholds for certain market participants, for instance custodians, and market-makers.
+Several exemptions and revised thresholds apply to certain market participants, for instance custodians and market-makers..

 The relevant rules are in Chapter 5 of the Disclosure & Transparency Rules (DTRs).

-If you have doubt whether or how a rule applies to a given set of circumstances, you should seek professional advice in the first instance.
+If you are unsure about how a rule applies to a given set of circumstances, seek professional advice.